USRSE/usrse23/pages/participate.md

 ## Talks

 We invite talks highlighting the above topic areas and the software/software techniques that enabled the research.
-Accepted talks will be given the opportunity to have a 15 minutes oral presentation during the conference.
+Accepted talks will be given 15 minutes for an oral presentation during the conference.
 Talk submissions should be in the form of an abstract, no more than 1 page in length.

 **Timeline**

-- **Submissions open**: Tuesday, February 16, 2023
+- **Submissions open**: Thursday, February 16, 2023
 - **Talk abstracts due**: Monday, June 19, 2023
 - **Notification of authors for talks**: Monday, July 24, 2023
 - **Registration for authors of talks**: Monday, August 21, 2023